Robert Hugh Benson: Novelist

 Benson continued his writing career along with his ministry as a priest.
-Like both his brothers, Edward Frederic Benson ("Fred") and Arthur Christopher Benson, Robert wrote many ghost and horror stories, as well as children's stories and historical fiction.
-His horror and ghost fiction are collected in The Light Invisible (1903) and A Mirror of Shallott (1907).
+Like both his brothers, Edward Frederic Benson ("Fred") and Arthur Christopher Benson, he wrote many ghost and horror stories, as well as children's stories and historical fiction.
+His horror and ghost fiction are collected in The Light Invisible (1903) and A Mirror of Shalott (1907).

-His novel, Lord of the World (1907), is generally regarded as one of the first modern dystopian novels.
+His novel Lord of the World (1907) is generally regarded as one of the first modern dystopian novels.
 In the speculative 2007 he predicted there, the Anglican Church and other Protestant denominations have crumbled and disappeared under a rising tide of secularism and atheism, leaving an embattled Catholic Church as the sole champion of Christian truth.
-Nations are armed with weapons which can destroy a whole city from the air within minutes, and euthanasia is widely practiced and considered as a moral advance.
+Nations are armed with weapons which can destroy a whole city from the air within minutes, and euthanasia is widely practised and considered as a moral advance.
 The Antichrist is depicted as a charismatic secular liberal who organizes an international body devoted to world peace and love under his direction.

-In his next novel The Dawn of All (1911), Benson imagined an opposite future 1973 in which the Catholic Church has emerged victorious in England and worldwide after Germany and Austria won the "Emperor War" of 1914; this book is also notable in its fairly accurate prediction of a global network of a passenger air travel.
+In his next novel, The Dawn of All (1911), Benson imagined an opposite future 1973 in which the Catholic Church has emerged victorious in England and worldwide after Germany and Austria won the "Emperor War" of 1914; this book is also notable in its fairly accurate prediction of a global network of a passenger air travel.
 Come Rack!
 Come Rope!
-(1912) is a historical novel describing the persecution of English Catholics during the Elizabethan era.
+(1912) is an historical novel describing the persecution of English Catholics during the Elizabethan era.
+The Necromancers (1909) is a horror novel.
 The bibliography below reveals a prodigious output.

 Among his historical novels is the Reformation Trilogy: By What Authority (1905), The King’s Achievement (1905), and The Queen’s Tragedy (1907).

-Vatican chaplaincy

-Benson was appointed a supernumerary private chamberlain to the Pope (Pius X) in 1911 and consequently styled as Monsignor.